Theikon/liftkit-scss/README.md

 # LiftKit SCSS

-A fork of LiftKit CSS utilizing the power of the CSS preprocessor Sass to enhance the source where possible, focusing on consistency and ease of use.
-I am pleased to announce that LiftKit SCSS is now stable and ready for production use.
+A fork of LiftKit CSS utilizing the power of the CSS preprocessor Sass to enhance the original where possible, focusing on consistency and ease of use.
+I am pleased to announce that LiftKit SCSS is stable and already out in the wild.

-Huge thanks to [@chainlift](https://www.github.com/chainlift) for designing LiftKit, a framework utilizing the golden ratio to provide an oddly-satisfying look and feel.
+Huge thanks to [@chainlift](https://www.github.com/chainlift) for designing LiftKit, a design system utilizing the golden ratio to provide an oddly-satisfying look and feel.

 ## Overview